nodejs/next-10/surveys/2025-04/questions.md

 ## Demographics

-- Where are you from? (countries list if possible - or open question)
+- Where are you from? (countries list)
   - Country

 - How long have you been working with Node.js? (numbers list from 0 to 15+)